 I think the best way to tell you about me is to tell you about my approach to counselling, so below are some of my thoughts mixed with some of my client’s comments.
 The first of the comments (in bold) is mine, all the rest are from clients or others.

 “Counselling has no secret formula, there is nothing mystical about it; finding the answer begins with seeing the problem.”

 Seeing the problem is what counselling is about, yet the exploration we need to do isn’t always about events outside of us but about how we respond to the situation that is causing us pain, sadness or anxiety.
 Counselling helps when something makes us feel bad or stuck by exploring what we are doing with that situation, it identifies the mental acrobatics, wrangling and dead ends that make us feel that way.
-It helps us to unravel, clarify, simplify and un-complicate our view, for ourselves, from within, it’s all about common sense and natural practicality.
+It helps us to unravel, clarify, simplify and de-clutter our view, for ourselves, from within.

 One of my clients made a wonderful statement at the end of our sessions when she said:-